Stoneresearch/karate/docs/GET_STARTED.md

   - Verify `NEXT_PUBLIC_CLERK_PUBLISHABLE_KEY` and `CLERK_SECRET_KEY` are set.
   - Ensure your origin is allowed in Clerk dashboard.
   - Hard-refresh and retry.
+- If Convex data does not appear:
+  - Make sure `npx convex dev` is running.
+  - If using a non-default port/URL, set `NEXT_PUBLIC_CONVEX_URL` in `frontend/.env.local`.